Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

 \subsection{Simulation study}

-In this section, we study the proposed Algorithm \ref{alg-truncated-CV} in a simulated scenario, where we first demonstrate the method's fidelity in approximating the posterior distribution of calibration parameters $p(\theta|\bm{d})$ and substantiate the indispensability of the variance reduction techniques described in Section \ref{sec:implemenation} in order to achieve convergence.
-Second, we show the scalability of our method in comparison with the popular MH algorithm and the NUTS.
+In this section, we study Algorithm \ref{alg:TruncatedDfinal} in a simulated scenario, where we first demonstrate the method's fidelity in approximating the posterior distribution of calibration parameters $p(\thetab|\bm{d})$ and substantiate the indispensability of the variance reduction techniques described in Section \ref{sec:implemenation} in order to achieve convergence.
+Second, we show the scalability of our method in comparison to the popular MH algorithm and the NUTS.